Home

 S

-Screen: A stock screening tool a value investor may use to do searches on target comapnies with desirable characteristics using particular search criteria such as return on equity, market capitalisation and the like.
+Screen: A stock screening tool a value investor may use to do searches on target comapnies with desirable characteristics using particular search criteria such as return on equity, market capitalization and the like.
+More ...

-separately managed account (SMA): Are share portfolios managed by an investment manager on behalf of an investor who retains individual ownership of each stock in the portfolio in their own name.
+Separately managed account (SMAs): Are share portfolios managed by an investment manager on behalf of an investor who retains individual ownership of each stock in the portfolio in their own name.
+More ...

-speculating: The process of selecting stocks with higher risk in order to profit from an anticipated price movement.
+Speculating: The process of selecting stocks with higher risk in order to profit from an anticipated price movement.
 Stock traders are viewed by value investors as speculators.
+More ...

-stock exchange: Companies that manage the buying and selling of shares as well as other financial instruments.
+Stock exchange: Companies that manage the buying and selling of shares as well as other financial instruments.
 Other activities include providing online stock price information, company announcements and stock market education They are regulated by government and impose regulation on listed companies.
+More ...

-stock trading: Commonly connotes short-term buying and selling of stock (by a stock trader) but is also used in the general sense of the act of buying and selling shares.
+Stock trading: Commonly connotes short-term buying and selling of stock (by a stock trader) but is also used in the general sense of the act of buying and selling shares.
+More ...

-stop loss: An order placed with a broker to sell a stock when it reaches a certain price.
+Stop loss: An order placed with a broker to sell a stock when it reaches a certain price.
 It is designed to limit an investor's loss on a security position.
 Also known as a 'stop order' or 'stop-market order'.
 Setting a stop-loss order for 10% below the price you paid for the stock would limit your loss to 10%.
+See also trailing stop loss.

 Back to Index